AlexTsumarov/easy-grabber/grabber/README.txt

 == Installation ==

-1. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.
+1. Upload `Easy Grabber` grabber folder to the /wp-content/plugins/ directory.
-2. It`s better to have Admin->Settings->Permalink->Common Settings->Custom Structure->` %category%/%postname%`
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Basically the common css changes are configured for theme `Twenty Fifteen`.
-You can adopt with you theme at %plugin_dir%/resources/css/wp-fixes.css
+3. Set settings in the menu parameters

 == Frequently Asked Questions ==